-There is no medical contraindication to providing ventilatory support to a patient; however, a legal contraindication ( do-not-resuscitate order Do-Not-Resuscitate (DNR) Orders and Physician Orders for Life-Sustaining Treatment (POLST) The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR should not be done in the event of cardiac arrest.
-This order has been... read more or specific advance directive Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
+There is no medical contraindication to providing ventilatory support to a patient; however, a legal contraindication (do-not-resuscitate order Do-Not-Resuscitate (DNR) Orders and Portable Medical Orders The do-not-resuscitate (DNR) order placed in a patient’s medical record by a clinician informs the medical staff that cardiopulmonary resuscitation (CPR) should not be done in the event of cardiac... read more or specific advance directive Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
 They are called advance directives because... read more ) may be in force.

 Complications of BVM Ventilation

 If bag-valve-mask ventilation is used for a prolonged period of time or if improperly performed, air may be introduced into the stomach.
 If this occurs and gastric distention is noted, a nasogastric tube should be inserted to evacuate the accumulated air in the stomach.

 Equipment for BVM Ventilation

 Gloves, mask, gown, and eye protection (ie, universal precautions)